 The school College Readiness rating is calculated in four steps, outlined visually in Figure 1 below.
 First, each of the inputs available for a particular school is standardized.
 To do this, we compute the school’s position in the state-wide distribution of each metric as a percentile.
 Percentiles are calculated by comparing the values for each school’s performance on a particular metric to the state-wide distribution including all other schools in the state.

-Next, within each component , an average of available metric percentiles is calculated resulting in a score for each of our three college readiness metric categories (High School Graduation, College Entrance Exam, and AP).
+Next, within each component , an average of available metric percentiles is calculated resulting in a score for each of our three college readiness metric categories (high school graduation, college entrance exam, and advanced course participation).

 3. Percent of Students Who Meet UC/CSU Entrance Requirements is a metric unique to California.
 Similar high school graduation-related metrics, where available, will be included here for other states.